*** FREE UK SHIPPING ON ORDERS OVER £75 ***

 Generally, a ply is a single strand of yarn.
 When two or more plies are twisted together, they create a thicker yarn that is then knitted or crocheted into different projects.
 The higher the number, the more plies and the thicker the yarn.
 Some very thick yarns can have 16 plies or more.

 DK yarn is 8-ply, which makes it a light to medium weight.
 It is usually sold in balls of 50g, and there will generally be around 100 - 125m of yarn per ball.
 This is not always true, though.
 Ply refers to the thickness of the yarn, not its composition.
-You might find some very lightweight, airy DK yarns made of finer fibres like silk or alpaca, which weigh less than cotton, merino, or wool.
+You might find some very lightweight, airy double knitting yarns made of finer fibres like silk or alpaca, which weigh less than cotton, merino, or wool.

 4ply and DK (Double Knitting) are two different yarn weights commonly used in knitting.
 4ply is a lighter weight yarn and DK is approximately double the weight of 4ply.
 DK yarn is widely preferred for various garments due to its versatility and quicker knitting properties.
 Understanding the distinction between these yarn weights enables knitters to choose the right yarn for their projects.